oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 the Key Binding JWT, the `cnf` claim of the SD-JWT MUST be used.

-Furthermore, the recipient of the SD-JWT VC MUST verify the public key used to verify the Issuer-signed JWT corresponds to Issuer of the Issuer-signed JWT, as defined in (#verifying-public-key-for-issuer-signed-jwts).
+Furthermore, the recipient of the SD-JWT VC MUST verify the public key used to verify the Issuer-signed JWT corresponds to Issuer of the Issuer-signed JWT.

 If there are no selectively disclosable claims, there is no need to process the `_sd` claim nor any Disclosures.